 According to PwC, the blueprint for digital success looks something like the below:

-McKinsey & Companyhowever, recommend that it looks like the 10 steps below.
+McKinsey & Company, however, recommend the 10 steps below.

 Whatever way you look at it, there are two common elements: (1) start small; and (2) people.

 Creating a strategy is arguably the most important part of the transformation, and ensures that technology is being implemented in a way that aligns with your enterprise’s objectives.
 I won’t go into too much detail on how to create a strategy but will touch on these two common elements of digital strategy.

 Pilot projects are a great way to learn which approaches work (and don’t work) for your company.
 They offer potential efficiency gains but with a minimal level of risk due to their size.

 Small successes can help with getting buy-in from leaders and the rest of the organisation and also secure funding.